https-sam/crypto-monitor/README.md

 # Crypto Monitor

-This is a react project that monitors the real time prices of crypto currencies using the [Coin Gecko API](https://www.coingecko.com/en/api).
+This is a react project that monitors real time prices of crypto currencies using the [Coin Gecko API](https://www.coingecko.com/en/api).
 Feel free to go to the [website](https://dazzling-neumann-fcf711.netlify.app/crypto) and try it out!

 # Screenshots